 In accordance with Post-secondary education law, the Institution has established a refund policy (better known in English as HEA 1998 amendment) based on the financial aid or amount earned.
 This policy establishes that the percentage earned is the total obtained from either the amount of the student financial aid program received, multiplied by the percentage assisted payment period or Institution formalized the student withdrawn process.
 This policy takes effect if the withdrawn or last attendance day occurred within or before 60% of payment period or registered day.
 If withdrawn is after 60%, the Institution has the right to keep 100%.
 The following procedures are followed to calculate student withdrawn: The total number of weeks credits / hours in the payment period for which registration has been awarded the funds, divided between the weeks credits / hours scheduled to be completed in the period until the last day of attendance.
-The percentage of hours scheduled to be completed is determined by the regulations of the Department of Education.
+The percentage of credits / hours scheduled to be completed is determined by the regulations of the Department of Education.
 If a student doesn't formally withdraw agree to the return of funds policy as established, the last day of attendance will be determined by the institution for purposes of reimbursement.

-The return of federal funds will take place no later than 45 calendar days from the determination date, and will be in direct proportion to their original contribution.
+The return of federal funds will take place no later than 45 calendar days from the determination date after determining the student has withdrawn, and will be in direct proportion to their original contribution 34 C.F.R. §668.22(g) and (j).